openSUSE/news-o-o/_posts/2010-12-18-opensuse-weekly-news-issue-154-is-out.markdown

 <blockquote>**[ZDNet/Steven J. Vaughan-Nichols: Roll your own Linux distribution with Novell's SUSE
         Studio](http://www.zdnet.com/blog/open-source/roll-your-own-linux-distribution-with-novells-suse-studio/7972)**
 >
-> One of the advantages of Linux is that you™ve always been able to build your own Linux
+> One of the advantages of Linux is that youâ€™ve always been able to build your own Linux
-        distribution¦ if you were an expert programmer.
-But, today thanks to programs like [Novell](http://www.novell.com/)™s [SUSE
+        distributionâ€¦ if you were an expert programmer.
+But, today thanks to programs like [Novell](http://www.novell.com/)â€™s [SUSE
-            Studio](http://susestudio.com/) it™s easier than ever to create Linux appliances or your house-brand Linux.
+            Studio](http://susestudio.com/) itâ€™s easier than ever to create Linux appliances or your house-brand Linux.
 >
 > For proof that you can use SUSE Studio to create useful applications look no further
-        than the winners of [Novell™s Dister Awards](http://www.novell.com/promo/suse/the-disters-contest.html).
+        than the winners of [Novellâ€™s Dister Awards](http://www.novell.com/promo/suse/the-disters-contest.html).
 The two $10,000 grand prizes went to software companies, [Radical Breeze](http://radicalbreeze.com/) and Anderware.
 >
-> Radical Breeze, won in the Commercial category for its [Illumination
+> Radical Breeze, won in the â€œCommercialâ€ category for its [Illumination
         Software Creation Station](http://susegallery.com/a/aUkeyz/illumination-software-creation-station).
 This program lets non-developers design their own software applications with no programming experience required.
-Anderware, a software company from Sweden, won in the Community category for its [Hypergrid to Go](http://susegallery.com/a/qxpS1q/hypergrid-to-go) appliance, which allows users to easily set up an extension to the OpenSim platform to create a multi-user 3D world similar to Second Life.
+Anderware, a software company from Sweden, won in the â€œCommunityâ€ category for its [Hypergrid to Go](http://susegallery.com/a/qxpS1q/hypergrid-to-go) appliance, which allows users to easily set up an extension to the OpenSim platform to create a multi-user 3D world similar to Second Life.
 >